practicalli/spacemacs/evaluating-clojure/inspect.md

 # Inspect Clojure
 `, d v` runs the `cider-inspector` command which opens a buffer with a pretty printed value of the current symbol under the cursor.
 This provides a very readable way to understand the value and browse through larger data sets.

-`n`  and `p` will page through the data if the number of elements in the data set is greater than the page size (default 32).
+`n`  and `p` will page through the data if the number of elements in the data set is greater than the page size (default 32), (`cider-inspector-next-page`, `cider-inspector-prev-page`)

+`TAB` and `S-TAB` to navigate forward and backward through the elements that can be further inspected, (`cider-inspector-next-inspectable-object`, `cider-inspector-previous-inspectable-object`).

+`RET` to inspect the current value under the cursor (`cider-inspector-operate-on-point`)

+`r` to refresh the inspector view (`cider-inspector-refresh`)

-`s` interactively sets the page size, updating how many elements are shown in one page of the cider inspector buffer.
+`s` interactively sets the page size, updating how many elements are shown in one page of the cider inspector buffer, (`cider-inspector-set-page-size`).

 `q` quits the cider inspector buffer